microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/4-bot-service.md

 }
 ```

-Now it is very important that you write down the value of your _appId_-field as this is the App Registration Id, in the example output this value is: `96df737b-1b07-42ec-95e4-786d4190e4d4`
+Now it is very important that you write down the value of your _appId_-field as this is the App Registration Id, in the example output this value is: `cccccccc-cccc-cccc-cccc-cccccccccccc`

 ### Add Graph API application permission